poliastro/poliastro/docs/source/quickstart.md

 ## From position and velocity

-There are several methods available to create {py:class}`~poliastro.twobody.orbit.Orbit` objects.
-For example, if you have the position and velocity vectors you can use {py:meth}`~poliastro.twobody.orbit.Orbit.from_vectors`:
+There are several methods available to create {{ Orbit }} objects.
+For example, if you have the position and velocity vectors you can use {py:meth}`~poliastro.twobody.orbit.scalar.Orbit.from_vectors`:

 ```python
 # Data from Curtis, example 4.3